Jainy01/myweb/_pages/about.md

 📦 My research experience are in Neutrino Phenomenology and Machine Learning

-👩🏻‍💻 I'm looking for Master's Program in High Computing Physics and Computer Science with fully-funded scholarship
+👩🏻‍💻 I'm looking for Master's Program in High Computing Physics and Computer Science with scholarship